aleksandergurin/notes/books/README.md

 ## Semiotics
 - _Marcel Danesi_, The Quest for Meaning.
 University of Toronto Press, 2007

+## Strange
+The following books have interesting interconnections.

+_Jack Sarfatti_ use idea about **retrocausality** (wikipedia: "a concept of cause and effect in which an effect precedes its cause in time and so a later event affects an earlier one").
+He use it in works on consciousness, in a hypothesis that consciousness can receive information from the future.
+As a result consciousness can be part of some self-actualization of the universe.

+_Philip K. Dick_ had a hypothesis that **tachions** are the particles that transfer information about the future to the present.
+He even claimed that he received such an information from the future (see: 2-3-74 event).

+_Cybernetic Culture Research Unit (CCRU)_ had a concept of **hyperstition** (according to _Nick Land_, hyperstitions are ideas that, by their very existence as ideas, bring about their own reality).

+- Gladstone, David; Sarfatti, Jack (2023). _The Great Race: Physics, Paranormal, Time Travel, UFOs_.
+Independently published.
+ISBN 979-8850432850.
+- Dick, Philip K. (2011).
+Jackson, Pamela; Lethem, Jonathan (eds.). _The Exegesis of Philip K. Dick_.
+Boston: Houghton Mifflin Harcourt.
+ISBN 978-0-547-54927-9.
+- CCRU (2017). _Writings 1997–2003_.
+Urbanomic.
+ISBN 9780995455061.

 ## Non-fiction
 - _Andre Kukla_, Mental Traps.
 Anchor Canada, 2007
 - _Cal Newport_, Deep Work.
 Grand Central Publishing, 2016